-I love to build in the Second Life® world, and I’ve created a whole bunch of awesome items for you to check out.
-From virtual pets, custom built furniture, housing, vehicles, sci-fi gadgets and more.
+I love to build in the Second Life® world, and I’ve created a bunch of awesome items for you to check out.
+From virtual pets, custom-built furniture, housing, vehicles, sci-fi gadgets and more.
 I create all my own scripts to put into my items to make them truly come alive.
 I’m always looking for inspiration and ideas to create new things or improve my existing items.

-With more cool technologies being added to the world of Second Life®, the future looks ever more exciting.
+With more cool technologies added to the world of Second Life®, the future looks ever more exciting.

 Where Did The Years Go?!

 I remember when I first started in my Second Life® adventures, and I didn’t have a clue what to do.
 I think for the first two days I was walking around with a door stuck to my avatar - as I didn’t know how to use the Edit tools to remove it!
 People in clubs were asking me why I was wearing a door while dancing!
 Luckily, some helpful person explained to me how I could remove it.